Arkansas vs. Georgia Southern NCAA Football Odds, Plays and Insights | September 18, 2021

 Arkansas Stats and Trends

-- Arkansas is 3-0 against the spread and 2-0 overall this season when the team notches more than 31.5 points.
+- When Arkansas puts up more than 31.5 points, it is 2-0 against the spread and 2-0 overall.

-- The Razorbacks have turned the ball over two times this season, two more turnovers than the Eagles have forced (0).
+- The Razorbacks have turned the ball over two more times (2 total) than the Eagles have forced a turnover (0) this season.

+- Find the latest spread and moneyline odds for Arkansas at SISportsbook.

 Georgia Southern Stats and Trends

-- This year the Eagles have two turnovers, three fewer than the Razorbacks have takeaways (5).
+- The Eagles have turned the ball over two times, three fewer times than the Razorbacks have forced turnovers (5).

 Arkansas Top Players

-- K.J.
-Jefferson has thrown for 128 yards while completing 57.1% of his passes (12-of-21), with one touchdown and one interception this year (128.0 yards per game).
-He's also carried the ball nine times for 89 yards and two touchdowns, averaging 89.0 yards per game.
+- This year, K.J.
+Jefferson has collected 128 passing yards (128.0 yards per game) while going 12-for-21 (57.1% completion percentage) and throwing one touchdown and one interception.
+He has tacked on 89 rushing yards on nine carries with two touchdowns, averaging 89.0 yards per game.

-- This season Tyson Morris has three catches and leads the team with 42 yards (42.0 per game) while scoring one touchdown.
+- This season Treylon Burks has five receptions for a team-high 42 receiving yards (42.0 per game).

-- Treylon Burks has also added 42 yards on five catches.
-He averages 42.0 receiving yards per game this year.
+- Tyson Morris has also added three receptions for 42 yards and one touchdown.

-- Ketron Jackson Jr. has 16 receiving yards on one catches, averaging 16.0 yards per game.
+- This season Ketron Jackson Jr. has caught one pass for 16 yards, averaging 16.0 receiving yards per game.

 Georgia Southern Top Players

-- Cam Ransom leads his team with 90 passing yards (90.0 per game) and has a 61.5% completion percentage (8-of-13), throwing one touchdown pass and zero interceptions.
+- Cam Ransom leads the team with 90 passing yards (90.0 yards per game) and has a 61.5% completion percentage this year (8-of-13) while throwing one touchdown.

-- Logan Wright has taken 26 carries for a team-leading 178 rushing yards (178.0 yards per game) while scoring one touchdown.
+- Logan Wright has picked up a team-high 178 rushing yards (178.0 yards per game) and scored one touchdown.

-- This season Khaleb Hood has three catches and leads the team with 39 yards (39.0 per game).
+- Khaleb Hood has three catches, leading his team with 39 yards (39.0 ypg) this season.